Dayton.FYI

 VI.
 Where This Belongs In the Community and Key Partnership Opportunities

-Everything the Info District publishes is free.
-Everything is licensed CC BY 4.0 — meaning DDN, WYSO, bloggers, neighborhood newsletters, and anyone else can republish it with attribution, at no cost.
-The Info District is connective tissue for Dayton’s media ecosystem, not a competitor within it.
+Everything the Info District publishes would be licensed CC BY 4.0, meaning professional journalists, bloggers, neighborhood newsletters, and anyone else can republish it with attribution, at no cost.
+The Info District is intended to be connective tissue for Dayton’s media ecosystem, not a competitor within it.

 The Dayton Metro Library: Libraries are without question the closest existing analogy to what we’re proposing — publicly funded, levy-supported, editorially independent information infrastructure serving the whole community.
 Since libraries are and have been so critical to information ecosystems — Nardi & O’Day’s “keystone species” is a librarian — there’s an underlying, open question of whether or not this proposal deserves to live within the existing library network.
-The library system already has the physical distribution network and levy funding, but is also plagued by its own existential crises, including a recent employee morale and potential management issue that has damaged its reputation and public trust.
-Asking the system to host and maintain something of this magnitude would be a huge, unrealistic ask at this point.
+The library system already has the physical distribution network and levy funding, but asking the system to host and maintain something of this magnitude would be a huge, unrealistic ask at this point.
 A partnership, however, makes a world of sense, given the mission alignment and deep, physical connection to our communities.

 Higher Education Institutions: Sinclair Community College, The University of Dayton, Wright State University (though beyond the geographic scope) are natural partners for several of this proposal’s functions and missions.
 Info Districts could simultaneously tap into and revitalize local journalism and media programs, while AI research wings could help develop a more robust, locally hosted LLM solution that would be less dependent upon frontier models for sustained use.